JuliaMolSim/DFTK.jl/src/pseudo/README.md

 Routines for parsing and handling pseudopotentials.
+The main interaction with the rest of the code is the eval_psp_* routines that return the quantities needed to compute matrix elements of pseudopotentials.